Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Visual Connection

 The illustration shows the anatomy of a bee.
-The digestive system consists of a mouth, pharynx, stomach, intestine, and anus.
-The respiratory system consists of spiracles, or openings, along the side of the bees body that connect to tubes that run up and join a larger dorsal tube that connects all the spiracles together.
+The overall body plan consists of a head, a thorax, and an abdomen region, with antennae attached to the head.
+The digestive system consists of a mouth, pharynx, crop, stomach, intestine, and anus.
+The respiratory system consists of spiracles, or openings, along the side of the bee’s body that connect to tracheas that run up and join a larger dorsal tube that connects all the spiracles together.
 The circulatory system consists of a dorsal blood vessel that has multiple hearts along its length.
-The nervous system consists of cerebral ganglia in the head that connect to a ventral nerve cord.
+The nervous system consists of cerebral ganglia in the head that connect to a ventral nerve cord with segmented ganglia.
+An ovary is illustrated and located in the dorsal mid abdomen portion of the body.

 Figure 28.45 Insect anatomy.
 In this basic anatomy of a hexapod insect, note that insects have a well-developed digestive system (yellow), a respiratory system (blue), a circulatory system (red), and a nervous system (purple).
 Note the multiple "hearts" and the segmental ganglia.